 So if your Bytebase instance resides in the same private network as your GitLab instance, you will need to enable "Allow requests to the local network from web hooks and services" first.

-"Change Data in VCS" , "Alter Schema in VCS" button does not direct to the configured GitLab instance
+"Change Data in VCS" , "Alter Schema in VCS" button does not direct to the configured self-hosted GitLab instance

 Please make sure you are configuring the GitLab external_url correctly, the host:port must exactly matches the one accessed by Bytebase.
 It's called